 About Toby Kumin, E-RYT500, RPYT (Experienced Registered Yoga Teacher, Registered Prenatal Yoga Teacher)

 Toby’s yoga experience is enhanced by her training in massage.
-While living in Thailand for over a year, helping to launch a new yoga studio, Toby trained in Thai Yoga Bodywork to further her understanding of alignment and well-being.
+While living in Thailand helping to launch a new yoga studio, Toby trained in Thai Yoga Bodywork to further her understanding of alignment and well-being.
 She also later attended Massage therapy school to become a licensed massage therapist.

-She is grateful to all her teachers and everything she has learned through yoga but recognizes that some of her greatest education has come through parenting.
+Toby initially trained under yogi leaders like Ana Forest, Baron Baptiste and Shandor Remete, and has adapted her greatest learnings into her own style.
+Toby is grateful to all of her teachers and for everything she has learned through yoga but recognizes that some of her greatest life lessons have come from parenting.
 She enjoys spending time with her family and discovering the ways her two boys open her mind and her heart.